StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/multi_distinct_count.md

 +--------------------------------+
 ~~~

-Example 2：Count the number of distinct values in the `supplier` column.
+Example 2: Count the number of distinct values in the `supplier` column.

 ~~~Plain
 select multi_distinct_count(supplier) from test;